erlendandre/dat250-assignment2/README.md

 ./gradlew bootRun
 ```

-Starts the backend locally on localhost:8080 without Docker.
+Starts the backend locally on http://localhost:8080 without Docker.

-Builds and starts both backend and Redis containers using Docker Compose.
-Access the app at http://localhost:8080.

 ### 3. Full stack with Docker
 ```